click to enlarge…

 If the bottom isn’t formed it is possible to scramble around either side to reach the upper climbing, but take your time to find a safe line.
 Some mixed climbs also exist behind the 1st pitch, see Mixed Climbs in the Canadian Rockies (Sean Isaac).

 Objective Hazards: Avalanche hazard on the approach & from above the route.
-These cliffs get lots of sun so there may be occasional rock or ice fall.
+These cliffs get lots of sun so rock fall can be a problem on warm days.